topherCantrell/computerarcheology/content/Arcade/SpaceInvaders/README.md

 'RST 8' and 'RST 10' pointing out that they are really 'RST 1 (jumps to 0x0008)' and 'RST 2 (jumps to 0x0010)'.

 Thanks to Elliot Roush for correcting the alien-shot-screen-deltas.
 The correct values are -4 (normally) and -5 (when less than 8 aliens).

+Thanks to David Levy for correcting the screen geometry details.